-Students earning a 3.5 GPA and have at least an A or B in A Disciplined Life ® class.
+Students earning a 3.5 GPA and have at least a B in A Disciplined Life ® class.

 Perspectives Honor Roll

 Middle School students earning all A's and B's on their report card, and High School students earning a 3.0 GPA, and an A or B in A Disciplined Life®.